 Early Admission Option

 The Lansing School of Nursing & Health Sciences Undergraduate Nursing Early Option recognizes outstanding high school seniors who are interested in the nursing profession.
-The program guarantees up to 10 eligible high school seniors who are admitted into Bellarmine University, a place in our nursing program contingent upon fulfilling certain requirements.
+The program guarantees eligible high school seniors who are admitted into Bellarmine University, a place in our nursing program, contingent upon fulfilling certain requirements.

 Key Program Features